matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Attendance

-Missed 1/2 day on afternoon of Friday, 9/4, for a wedding.
+Missed 1/2 day on afternoon of Friday, 9/4 for a wedding.

 ### Work

-While I checked the bucket that I had 50-1000 hours of programming experience coming into turing, I still felt like the projects in Echo were always just a bit beyond my reach.
-I smashed my head into the keyboard for countless hours on these projects -- but overall, I'm really satisfied with how they came out.
+Below are the individual projects that I completed -- still missing linked list from Tess.

 #### Sorting Suite

 * [GitHub URL](https://github.com/thew88/Sorting-Suite)
 * [Original Assignment](https://github.com/turingschool/sorting-suite)

-(description)
+Assessed By: Josh
+Overall Score: 3

+Functional Expectations: 3
+Testing: 3
 * Can be run with mrspec
 * All tests pass (20 examples)
 * Tests edge cases

-Functional Expectations: 3
-Testing: 3
 Ruby Style: 3
+* No syntax errors
+* Almost correct indentation, but was actually caused by elsif instead of else
+* Be kind to yourself: choose names that help you think about what the variable means :)
+* Style is fine

 Organization: 4
+* Tests in test dir, files in lib dir
+* Each class has its own file
+* Using git

 #### Linked List